codacy/chart/docs/configuration/monitoring.md

 Obtain the configuration file for the [Prometheus Operator bundle](https://github.com/helm/charts/tree/master/stable/prometheus-operator), [`values-prometheus-operator.yaml`](../values-files/values-prometheus-operator.yaml).
 Then:

-1. Edit the Grafana password for the `admin` user and the hostname for grafana in the `values-prometheus-operator.yaml` file.
+1. Edit the Grafana password for the `admin` user and the hostname for Grafana in the `values-prometheus-operator.yaml` file.

 2. Install the bundle on your cluster by running the command below.